Gear Guide

 A focused surf bag should include bucktails, swimmers, topwater lures, tins or metals, soft plastics, leader material, clips, hooks, pliers, and a small amount of backup terminal tackle.

-Why are bucktails important for Northeast fishing?
+Why are bucktails important for Northeast coastal fishing?

 Bucktails are useful because they can cover depth, current, and a range of presentations without requiring a crowded tackle box.